robosoto/reservation-system/README.md

 ## Features

-- User registration and authentication
 - Browse and search for available cars
 - Reserve cars for specific dates and locations
-- View and manage reservations
+- Manage, update, and cancel existing reservations
 - User-friendly interface

 ## Demo